 Can you get rebates for HEC in California?

 Yes!
-California residents—including people in San Mateo—have the option to take advantage of several rebates for home electrification and charging upgrades.
-These programs will sometimes cover part or all of the cost associated with installing a new EV charger.
+California residents still have options to offset the cost of home charging, even with the federal EV purchase credit gone.
+These programs sometimes cover part or all of the cost of installing a new charger.

-San Mateo residents may also be eligible for a rebate of between $700 and $4000 to cover the cost of a used plug-in hybrid or fully electric EV.
+Income-qualified San Mateo County residents may also be eligible for a Peninsula Clean Energy rebate of up to $4,000 toward a used plug-in hybrid or fully electric vehicle.
 For information about other rebates and opportunities to save, send us a message!

 How much does installing an EV charger at home cost?